-Now, let’s shift gears back into the current world and over to the marketing departments of today.
-Marketers today have software to manage, data to cull through, and yes, they still must push the right buttons at the right time to get their message out.
+Now, let’s shift our focus back into the current world and over to the marketing departments of today.
+Modern marketers have software to manage, data to cull through, and yes, they still must push the right buttons at the right time to get their message out.

 In both traditional manufacturing plants and today’s marketing teams, it’s the people behind the machinery that makes the operation run smoothly and drives the success.

-The tools on today’s modern marketing team are used to deploy growth marketing tactics, but without the right people on board to know how to optimize a funnel and which proverbial levers will get the fastest and best results, your team is stuck.
+The tools today’s modern marketing team use to deploy growth marketing tactics are critical, yes.
+But without the right people behind the now digital levers and buttons, knowing how to optimize a funnel and which proverbial levers will get the fastest and best results, your team is stuck.

 What is Growth Marketing?

 Before we dig into the steps you must take to build a modern marketing team, let’s take a closer look at that term I keep using: growth marketing.
-This is what modern marketing teams are trying to accomplish, so it’s important you understand what it means.
+This term defines what modern marketing teams are trying to accomplish, so it’s important you understand the concept.

 There are a lot of definitions out there for growth marketing.
 One of my favorite growth marketing tools happens to be Lotus Growth.
 They define it like this:

 Growth marketing is the practice of using data and agility to scale revenue.